ArthurSonzogni/FTXUI/doc/module-component.md

 # Dropdown {#component-dropdown}

-A drop down menu is a component that when checked display a list of element for the user to select one.
+A drop-down menu is a component that, when opened, displays a list of elements for the user to select from.

 [Example](https://arthursonzogni.github.io/FTXUI/examples_2component_2dropdown_8cpp-example.html):